HashemSami/serverless-todo-app/README.md

 ### Installation requirments

 - If you don't have Nodejs installed yet. you'll need to [download Node.js](https://nodejs.org/en/download/) to be able to use this application.
-- install serverless framework to be abe to use the backend code on your aws lambda. make sure to [configuring your AWS credentials](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/) to allow the framework to make changes on your aws account.
+- install serverless framework to enable you to use the backend code on your aws lambda. make sure to [configuring your AWS credentials](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/) to allow the framework to make changes on your aws account.
 - Clone this repo and install the dependencies by running `npm i` for the frontend and backend projects

 ### Run the application